 The base is usually made of a heavy-duty aluminium channel bolted into the floor.
 Stainless steel caps or cover plates are normally used to cover the aluminium track, giving the system a clean, elegant appearance.
 As with the other glass balustrade systems, handrails add to the overall strength and safety of the balustrade and may be a requirement depending on location and applicable building regulations.

 Above: Glass balustrade with base shoe side fixed to facia and toughened laminated glass panels.

 Spigot balustrade systems use clamps positioned at the base to hold glass panels in place.
 This frameless system also offers a seamless view, as fixings are less perceivable, unlike glass balustrade post systems where the vertical posts are visible.

 The base clamps can be rounded, squared and more.
 These fixings usually have a stainless steel finish (brushed or polished).
 Where needed, handrails can be added and fixed to the side of the glass panels or fitted as cap rails (u-profile) on top of the panels for a more discreet look.
-Spigot systems are suitable for several applications, including cordoning off swimming pools, walkways, decking, low patio and balcony areas where complaint with building regulations.
+Spigot systems are suitable for several applications, including cordoning off swimming pools, walkways, decking, low patio and balcony areas where compliant with building regulations.

 Above: Glass balustrade mounted on spigots or base clamps.

 Glass adaptors, also called bolt fixings, are side fixed, giving you more floor space and an uninterrupted view.
 The stainless steel fixings are not visible when the railing is viewed on the installation level.
 It's pretty common to see adaptors used on Juliet balconies and staircase glass balustrades.
 Again handrails can be added to this system in many ways.